hit9/todo.c/Readme.markdown

 ---

 - Why C language? - I just want to write some C code that time.
-- Why not `~/todo.txt`? - I need different todos for different projects.
+- Why not only `~/todo.txt`? - I need different todos for different projects.
 - What dose this tool created for? - I can manage tasks in my terminal, and read it anywhere(for instance, on github.com).

 License